Wondering about blockchain for supply chain management? You’ve come to the right place.

 Diamond giant De Beers is another company that has identified a specific need to apply blockchain technology to its supply chains.
 For years, De Beers has been mired in controversy surrounding allegations that it was involved in the illegal ’blood diamond‘ industry.

 This blockchain solution will presumably record the weight and size of the stone, along with the exact time, date, and location where a diamond was found.
-This blockchain ledger could then be used to track the diamond all the way through the supply chain until it was finally sold to the retailer.
+This blockchain distributed ledger technology could then be used to track the diamond all the way through the supply chain until it was finally sold to the retailer.

 The problem of authenticating the location could be solved by using a smart GPS device that would record the exact coordinates into the blockchain when a new stone was found.
 Precise weight and stone dimensions could also be recorded to be used to help ensure the authenticity of the stone.